MoLeighJackson/CsharpUnityRunner/README.md

 C-sharp based infinite runner game being built with the Unity 5 game engine and developed using the Visual Studio IDE.

+Visit https://www.youtube.com/channel/UC71il3POdKIP8q7ICW28WcA to view a short preview of the game.

 -----
 References